wooldridge/twizzlers-ui/README.md

 - [Node.js](https://nodejs.org/) v14.16.0
 - [npm](https://www.npmjs.com/) v6.14.11

-On the GitHub project page, click Code and then Download ZIP to download the project
+To download the project, click Code and then Download ZIP on the GitHub project page.

-Unzip the downloaded twizzlers-ui-master.zip project file.
+Unzip the downloaded project file (e.g., twizzlers-ui-master.zip).
 Change to the project root directory:

  ### `cd twizzlers-ui-master`